Thursday, May 11, 2023

 2023 May 9th, Days 25 - 27 Browns Bay to Red Bay and Port Ellen, Islay

-I seem fated to motor when going north through the north channel, this was the third time out of three.
+I seem destined always to motor when going north through the north channel, this was the third time out of three.

 Even motoring the tide was not favourable; to get past the Mull of Kintyre before it turned foul would mean leaving at midnight which I did not fancy, so I didn't set the alarm and would hopefully get a good nights sleep then work out what to do.
 I left at 06:15 with some favourable tide left, the engine went off at 07:00 with the cruising chute and no mainsail on a dead run in a light wind but that did not last long - about 10 minutes so the engine went back on and I headed for Red Bay and an anchorage off Glenariff (aka Waterfoot) to wait for the tide to turn.